joyrex2001/kubedock/README.md

 If multiple kubedocks are using the namespace, it might be possible there will be collisions in network aliases.
 Since networks are flattend (see Networking), all network aliases will result in a Service with the name of the given network alias.
 To ensure tests don't fail because of these name collisions, kubedock can lock the namespace while it's running.
 When enabling this with the `--lock` argument, kubedock will create a Configmap called `kubedock-lock` in the namespace in which it tracks the current ownership.

+## Resource request and limits

+By default containers are started without any resource request configuration.
+This can impact performance of the tests that are run in the containers.
+Setting resource requests (and limits) will allow better scheduling, and can improve the overall performance of the running containers.
+Global requests and limits can be set with `--request-cpu` and `request-memory`, which takes regular kubernetes resource requests configurations as can be found in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
+If the values should be configured specifically for a container, they can be configured by adding `com.joyrex2001.kubedock.request-cpu` or `com.joyrex2001.kubedock.request-memory` labels to the container.
+The labels take precedence over the cli configuration.

 ## Resources cleanup

 Kubedock will dynamically create deployments and services in the configured namespace.
 If kubedock is requested to delete a container, it will remove the deployment and related services.
 Kubedock will also delete all the resources (Services and Deployments) it created in the running instance before exiting (identified with the `kubedock.id` label).